-What Do Shoe and Leather Worker or Repairer Do?
+What You Need to Know About Shoe and Leather Worker or Repairer

-List of Shoe & Leather Worker or Repairer Job Duties
+Daily Life Of a Shoe & Leather Worker or Repairer

 Featured schools near , edit

-Things a Shoe & Leather Worker or Repairer Should Know How to Do
+What a Shoe & Leather Worker or Repairer Should Know

-Below is a list of the skills most Shoe and Leather Workers and Repairers say are important on the job.
+These are the skills Shoe and Leather Workers and Repairers say are the most useful in their careers:

 Active Listening: Giving full attention to what other people are saying, taking time to understand the points being made, asking questions as appropriate, and not interrupting at inappropriate times.